 - The True Blood episode "Authority Always Wins", Bill and Eric are tortured by the Vampire Authority and ordered to reveal the plans, location, etc of the Sanguistion Movement.
 Bill says he has no idea what that is.
 Eric snarks that he tries to stay out of politics as much as possible.
 They are eventually convinced because they realize that Sanguistion members are fanatics who would not deny their involvement.

 - Yeralash has an episode about a boy first tortured and then shot for refusing to answer a single question how much is 7*8.

-- In Robot Chicken the nerd accidentally nukes Canada (It makes sense in context, trust me) and is water-boarded until the government official makes him say he's working for Pakistan.
+- In Robot Chicken the nerd accidentally nukes Canada (It Makes Sense in Context) and is water-boarded until the government official makes him say he's working for Pakistan.

 - Arcee's backstory in Transformers Prime involved her being captured by Airachnid, who brutally tortured her in order to gain attack coordinates.
 When that failed, Airachnid threatened to kill Arcee's partner Tailgate unless Arcee gave her the coordinates.
 Unfortunately for Arcee, she genuinely didn't know the coordinates, leading to the loss of her partner when Airachnid refused to believe her.

 - Lapis Lazuli experienced this in Steven Universe.
 She was a civilian caught in the crossfire of the Gem War and poofed.
 Homeworld gems found her, thought she was a Crystal Gem, and trapped her in a mirror in order to interrogate her, eventually forgetting her in their retreat, condemning her to millenia of And I Must Scream.
 Lapis was never a Crystal Gem and possessed none off the information the Homeworld gems wanted.